-The course (when I took it) was a 1 year program at only £7000, which might seem like a lot but isn’t too bad (what’s bad is the accommodation cost, but I’ll get to that).
-Because of it’s cheapness and time there were actually a few American students who could do an MA cheaper and quicker than in America.
+The course (when I took it) was a 1 year program at only £7000 (triple this for international students plus accommodation/transport).
+There were actually a few American students who could do an MA cheaper and quicker than in America.
 There were also a few Japanese students who were doing it as a part of their MA programs in Japan (like a year abroad).

 I was worried that I would have a hard time with my low JLPT N2 level Japanese BUT there was even a student who had only passed JLPT N3, and although she struggled on timed translation, he overall translation quality was a lot better than mine.
 So do not fear if you think your Japanese level is low, it can’t hurt to apply.
 (And unlike schools in the USA you don’t need to pay an application fee).

 - Japanese to English Translation